TIBCOSoftware/cic-cli-plugin-asyncapi/README.md

 # CLI Plugin AsyncAPI for TIBCO Cloud™

-This plugin will help you to generate a sample Flogo® app from AsyncAPI spec.
+This plugin will help you to generate a sample Flogo® app from AsyncAPI spec(v2.1.0). \
 Supported protocols are:

 - Apache Kafka